RyanBrushett/SecurityCouncil/Security_Council_5/documentation/Ver4.0/README.md

 ## Tasks

 - Allow for *full* moderation/administration by a moderator.
 - Implement a SQLite3 Database.
 - Focus and refine the user experience and design of the product.
-    - Allow for reporting / analysis of metrics by the moderator.
+- Allow for viewing metrics by the moderator.

 #### BACKEND: